Stranger Things: Overview

-Stranger Things is set in the fictional rural town of Hawkins, Indiana, during the 1980s.
-The nearby Hawkins National Laboratory ostensibly performs scientific research for the United States Department of Energy but secretly does experiments into the paranormal and supernatural, including those that involve human test subjects.
-Inadvertently, they have created a portal to an alternate dimension, "the Upside Down".
-The influence of the Upside Down starts to affect the unknowing residents of Hawkins in calamitous ways.
+Stranger Things is set in the fictional rural town of Hawkins, Indiana, in the 1980s.
+The nearby Hawkins National Laboratory ostensibly performs scientific research for the United States Department of Energy but also secretly experiments with the paranormal and supernatural, sometimes with human test subjects.
+They have inadvertently created a portal to an alternate dimension they refer to as the Upside Down, whose presence begins to affect the residents of Hawkins in unusual ways.

-The first season begins in November 1983.
-Will Byers is abducted by a creature from the Upside Down.
-His mother, Joyce; the town's police chief, Jim Hopper; and a group of volunteers search for him.
+The first season begins in November 1983 when Will Byers is abducted by a creature from the Upside Down.
+His mother Joyce, Police Chief Jim Hopper, and a group of volunteers search for him.
 A young psychokinetic girl named Eleven escapes from the laboratory and is found by friends of Will.
 Eleven befriends and assists them in their efforts to find Will.

-The second season is set a year later in October 1984.
+The second season is set eleven months later, in October 1984.
 Will has been rescued, but he begins having premonitions of the fall of Hawkins caused by a creature in the Upside Down.
 When it is discovered that Will is still being possessed by an entity from the Upside Down, his friends and family learn that there is a larger threat to their world.

-The third season is set several months later, in the days leading up to the Fourth of July celebration in 1985.
+The third season is set nine months later, in the days leading up to the Fourth of July celebration in 1985.
 The new Starcourt Mall has become the center of attention for Hawkins residents, putting the majority of other local stores out of business due to the mall's popularity.
-Hopper becomes increasingly concerned about Eleven and Mike's relationship and becomes very protective of his daughter.
+Hopper becomes increasingly concerned about Eleven and Mike Wheeler's relationship and becomes very protective of his daughter.
 Unbeknownst to the town, a secret Soviet laboratory underneath Starcourt seeks to open the gateway to the Upside Down.
 Meanwhile, the Mind Flayer uses mind control to make Billy do his bidding.

-The fourth season is set several months later, in March 1986.
+The fourth season is set eight months later, in March 1986.
 Joyce, Will, Eleven, and Jonathan have moved to Lenora, California for a fresh start.
 In California, Eleven struggles with the loss of her powers and being bullied in school.
-Meanwhile in Hawkins, a being from the Upside Down—an entity later dubbed Vecna—begins killing the residents of Hawkins, opening new gates between the two worlds in the process.
+Meanwhile, in Hawkins, a being from the Upside Down—an entity later dubbed Vecna—begins killing the residents of Hawkins, opening new gates between the two worlds in the process.
 Planning to stop Vecna, Dr. Sam Owens takes Eleven to a facility to help her regain her powers.
-Simultaneously, Joyce and Murray fly to Russia to rescue Hopper from the Gulag in Kamchatka.
+Simultaneously, Joyce and Murray Bauman fly to Russia to rescue Hopper from the Gulag in Kamchatka.

+The fifth and final season is set in the fall of 1987.
+The group seeks to find and kill Vecna after the Rifts opened in Hawkins.
+The mission becomes complicated when the military sets up shop in Hawkins and begins hunting Eleven.
+Near the anniversary of Will's disappearance, the group must stay together one last time for the final battle and face something more powerful and deadly than ever before.